material-motion/material-motion/specifications/runtime/scheduler_tracing.md

 }
 ```

-**didAddPlan:named: event**: The Tracer type can optionally implement a `didAddPlan:named:` function.
+**didAddPlan:named event**: The Tracer type can optionally implement a `didAddPlan:named:` function.

 Invoked by the scheduler when `addPlan:named:` is about to return from its execution.